13 Best Strike Indicators of 2023: Tested and Honest Review

 They don’t really suck, they’re just not my preferred indicators for various reasons.

-Some strike indicators pinch on, some are teardrop-shaped, some have rubber tubbing in the middle, some have a rubber or metal ring, some twist on, some are yarn with little rings on them, some are foam, and some are even disposable twist-on.
+Some pinch-on, some are teardrop-shaped, some have rubber tubbing in the middle, some have a rubber or metal ring, some twist-on, some are yarn with little rings on them, some are foam, and some are even disposable twist-on.

 Yes, they all work to indicate that you might have a bite, and most of them can suspend your fly too, some land softly, some are better in windy conditions, and some are float higher.